 Waiting for test results can be a difficult time, we have more information that can help.

 Doctors look at a sample of the cancer cells under a microscope to find the grade of the cancer.
 This gives them an idea of how quickly it might grow.

-- how normal or abnormal the cancer cells look – this is called differentiation
+- how normal or abnormal the cancer cells look, called differentiation

-- the rate the cancer cells are dividing at to make new tumour cells – this is called the mitotic rate
+- how quickly the cancer cells are dividing to make new tumour cells, called the mitotic rate

-- if there is any dying tissue in the tumour – this is called necrosis.
+- whether there is any dying tissue in the tumour, called necrosis.

-- G1 – the cancer cells look very much like the normal cells, they are usually slow-growing and are less likely to spread.
+- G1 – they look very much like the normal cells, are usually slow-growing and are less likely to spread

-- G2 – the cancer cells look different to normal cells and are growing slightly faster.
+- G2 – they look different to normal cells and are growing slightly faster

-- G3 – the cancer cells look very different to normal cells, may grow more quickly, and are more likely to spread.
+- G3 – they look very different to normal cells, may grow more quickly, and are more likely to spread.

 Different staging systems may be used.
 This can depend on where in the body the leiomyosarcoma started.
 The most commonly used systems are the TNM staging system and a number staging system.

 TNM stands for Tumour, Node and Metastasis.